phschaeff/ict-install/README.md

 # ict-install
-Scripts for installing IOTA ICT on Debian based linux.
+Scripts for installing IOTA ICT on Debian or Redhat based linux.

-Run:
-sudo ./install-ict.sh
+Run on Debian based distros:
+`sudo ./install-ict_debian.sh`

+Run on Debian based distros:
+`sudo ./install-ict_redhat.sh`

 It will:
-* Install required dependencies
+* Install required dependencies (Oracle Java8 JDK)
 * Add an user "ict"
 * Download and compile the CfB´s ICT code in /home/ict/Ict
 * Generate a run script